CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Basic_Search_Optimization_Algorithms/stochasticSearch.md

-#Stochastic Search
+# Stochastic Search

-Stochastic Search gives a good guess at the correct answer and will get close, but is not gaurenteed to find the best answer
+Stochastic Search gives a good guess at the correct answer and will get close, but is not garmented to find the best answer

 It is faster than Brute-Force but less accurate